Professor John D. Blum

 Dr. Patrick Nuzzo

-Patrick Nuzzo started his journey in Complementary Alternative Medicine (CAM) in 1974 when he began his studies to become a nutritionist.
+Patrick Nuzzo started his journey in Integrative Manual Medicine in 1974 when he began his studies to become a nutritionist.
 He worked as an independent contractor in the natural foods industry formulating, marketing and distributing nutritional supplements.
 Dr. Nuzzo developed several lines of nutritional supplements for the natural foods industry including a sports nutrition line for Walter Payton whom he partnered with in the venture, and developed products for Kraft General Foods and Anheuser Busch.
 In 1979, he began his Naprapathic education and graduated in 1983.
 Since then Dr. Nuzzo has opened, staffed and managed successful Naprapathic practices in Santa Barbara, California; Arlington Heights, Illinois; Lake Zurich, Illinois; Santa Fe, New Mexico; and Albuquerque, New Mexico.
 In 2000, he helped introduce the Naprapathic Practice Act of New Mexico, and in 2004 got it signed into law making it possible for Naprapaths to practice in New Mexico.
 In 2006, Dr. Nuzzo was issued a license in New Mexico to open a Naprapathic college and grant the degree of Doctor of Naprapathic Medicine.
 In 2006, he incorporated Southwest University of Naprapathic Medicine and Health Sciences (SUNM) and began the process of accreditation in 2007 after developing the curriculum for the Naprapathic degree.
 SUNM opened in 2010 in Santa Fe, New Mexico.
+Under Dr. Nuzzo’s leadership, SUNM earned accreditation in 2021.

 LeAnne Smith holds a Master of Fine Arts Degree from Case Western Reserve University and is currently a Professor of Dance at Texas State University where she has been a faculty member since 1983.
 Directing the program for 13 years, she is delighted to be back to full time teaching.
 She serves as the Artistic Director for Opening Door Dance Theatre, founded with Karen Earl and Sandy Rodriquez in 1984.